-On November 24, 2021, the Company completed the acquisition of Village Practice Management Company, LLC ("VillageMD").
+On November 24, 2021, the Company completed the acquisition of VillageMD, national provider of value-based primary care services.
 Pursuant to the terms and subject to the conditions set forth in the Unit Purchase Agreement, the Company purchased additional outstanding equity interests of VillageMD, increasing the Company's total beneficial ownership in VillageMD's outstanding equity interests from approximately 30% to approximately 63%, on a fully diluted basis, for a purchase price of \$5.2 billion.
 The total purchase price was comprised of cash consideration of \$4.0 billion and a promissory note of \$1.2 billion.
 The cash consideration of \$4.0 billion consisted of \$2.9 billion paid to existing shareholders, including \$1.9 billion paid to existing shareholders as part of the fully subscribed tender offer concluded on December 28, 2021, and \$1.1 billion paid in exchange for new preferred units issued by VillageMD.
-Subject to notice being served, the Company has an option to prepay, and VillageMD has an option to require redemption of, the promissory note at any time.
-The promissory note is eliminated in consolidation within the Consolidated Condensed Balance Sheets.
+Subject to notice being served, the Company had an option to prepay, and VillageMD had an option to require redemption of, the promissory note at any time.
+The promissory note was eliminated in consolidation within the Consolidated Condensed Balance Sheet as of August 31, 2022.
+The promissory note was paid in January 2023 prior to the Summit acquisition.